How to validate JSON

 For a quick eyeball check while debugging, paste it into the JSON formatter — you'll get a pretty-printed version if it parses and a clear error message pointing at the offending character if it doesn't.

-This is what people usually mean by "validate".
-Syntax says nothing about whether email is a string or age is a positive integer.
-For that you need a schema.
+Parsing says nothing about whether email is a string or age is a positive integer.
+For structural validation you need a schema.
+Below are the idiomatic approaches in JavaScript/TypeScript, Python, Go, and with a language-agnostic JSON Schema.

 TypeScript / JavaScript — Zod